Top 10 Reasons to Connect

 Connection happens like a fire builds—slowly at first after a match is struck.
 It smokes and smolders, then starts to grow until it sustains itself.

 The first two steps will help you lay the kindling and ignite it; progress may take time since there are new ideas to get used to.
-Applying them outdoors will show their power and motivate you to continue.
+Applying them outdoors will motivate you to continue.

-Your interest and energy will flare up to carry you through the last steps, especially when you put them into practice.
+Your interest and energy will flare up to carry you through the remaining steps once you put them into practice.
 Soon, you’ll feel the momentum and realize you’re experiencing the very connection you’ve been working toward.

 Photo Art on this website includes adaptations from “A Long Dead Star” from ESA, Hubble, and NASA, by Y Chu; “The Blue Marble from NASA; “Twin Blue Marbles” from NASA; and Earth photo by Reid Wiseman from the International Space Station, Expedition 40.